 - Open Site Settings on the site where you wish to activate the workflow feature.

 - In the Site Actions group, click Manage site features.

 - Click Activate next to the workflow feature as shown in the figure.

 Figure: Activate workflow feature for site

-Note: In workflow if you are using an app step then must be follow the following Steps after deployment Register workflow App permission .
+Note: In the workflow, if you are using an app step then must follow the following Steps after deployment Register workflow App permission.

 You May Also like the Following SharePoint Tutorials: